cfpb/design-system/docs/components/video.md

   * In recorded audio, background sounds should be at least 20 dB lower than foreground sounds and speech.
 This does not apply to music.

+  #### Do not create designs or interactions that may cause seizures
+   * Nothing on the page should flash more than 3 times in 1 second.
 ---